 Intelligent Robots and Systems (IROS 2002), Lausanne, 2002.

 J. Schmidhuber (AI Blog, Dec 2020).
 10-year anniversary of our journal paper on deep reinforcement learning with policy gradients for LSTM (2007-2010).
-Recent famous applications of policy gradients to LSTM: DeepMind's Starcraft player (2019) and OpenAI's dextrous robot hand & Dota player (2018)—Bill Gates called this a huge milestone in advancing AI.
+Recent famous applications: DeepMind's Starcraft player (2019) and OpenAI's dextrous robot hand & Dota player (2018)—Bill Gates called this a huge milestone in advancing AI.